-Experienced tutor Robert Zass will help you give your furniture another lease of life using traditional French Polishing and restoration methods.
+Learn the art of French Polishing with experienced tutor, Robert Zass.
 Minor repairs can be undertaken under supervision and all skills levels can be accommodated.

 “I have greatly enjoyed the French Polishing class.
 In a friendly and supportive environment I have learnt a lot about furniture, restoration and polishing.
 Robert has vast experience and extensive knowledge and is always willing to share it.
 Transforming my pieces under Robert’s expert guidance has been deeply satisfying.”